masahito3/simplex-noise/README.md

 ## Requirement

 It runs on Pyhton 3.8 or later and Linux.
 It hasn't been confirmed to run on Windows.
-The python modules Numpy, Matplotlib are required.
+The python modules Numpy, Matplotlib and Mayavi are required.

 ## Usage